 To: RDA Steering Committee

 From: Renate Behrens, RSC Chair

-Subject: Religions in RDA Working Group, 2023
+Subject: Religions in RDA Working Group, 2024

 This document sets out the membership, terms of reference, and specific tasks for the Religions in RDA Working Group.
-It superseded RSC/Chair/2022/4 and differs from it only in that from 2023 there are 2 Co-chairs whereas in 2022 there was one Chair.
-Links1 to Operations Documents have also been updated to the versions that are current in June 2023.
+It supersedes RSC/Chair/2023/4, extending its term for a year, until December 2024.